 Does the AKG K240 Studio sound good?

 The AKG K240 Studio’s dynamic drivers accurately replicate frequencies within the 100Hz-1.2kHz range.
 The headset under-emphasizes sub-bass notes.
 Anyone coming from Beats headphones may feel the bass is nonexistent, but listeners whose music libraries are laden with instrumental and vocal-heavy tracks will appreciate how bass notes kowtow to mids.

 Lows, mids, and highs

 The Alabama Shakes’ song Rise to the Sun opens with a light drumroll, sans-crescendo, that’s soon followed by powerful drum hits.
-Since these hits don’t originate from the actual kick drum (sub-100Hz), they’re reproduced with great accuracy.
-Cymbal hits sound slightly “distant” due to the de-emphasis from 3-5kHz but I never felt like I was straining to hear them.
+Since these hits don’t originate from the actual kick drum (sub-100Hz), they sound loud and clear.
+Cymbal hits sound slightly “distant” due to the under-emphasis from 3-5kHz but I never strain to hear them.

 Do you have to burn in the AKG K240 Studio headphones?

 No, you don’t have to burn in the AKG K2240 Studio or any pair of headphones.

 The AKG K240 Studio has stood the test of time and will continue to do so because of its excellent sound quality-to-price ratio.
 AKG knows not to mess with a formula that works, which is why the K240 Studio remains relatively unchanged since its 1970s debut.
 If you’re looking to stay within an $80 USD budget and want all of that money to go to sound quality, the AKG K240 is the best headset for you.

 AKG K240 Studio vs AKG K240 MKII, which is better?